Fellows Nomination Guidelines

 Award: Each person elected receives a plaque and pin from IFT.

-In addition, the nominee must demonstrate the following contributions to the field:
+The nominee must exhibit the following contributions to the field:

 Policy Limitation: The number of elected Fellows in any one year will be no more than ten (10) non-student IFT members.